Freight Shipping from Raleigh to Dallas

 How much does it cost to ship freight from Raleigh to Dallas?

-Full truckload (FTL) rates from Raleigh, NC to Dallas, TX currently range from $2,950-$3,636 for a standard dry van load over the 1,372-mile route.
+Full truckload (FTL) rates from Raleigh, NC to Dallas, TX currently range $2,950-$3,636 (roughly $2.17-$2.68 per mile over 1,372 miles).
 LTL shipments typically cost $955-$1,566 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Raleigh to Dallas?